 Teaching English to Speakers of Other Languages

-The program offers a Master of Arts (M.A.) degree in TESOL, a Minor in TESOL, courses toward ESL endorsement in the State of Illinois and a general education course as part of the first-year experience.
+The program offers a Master of Arts (M.A.) degree in TESOL, a Graduate Certificate Program, a Minor in TESOL, and courses toward ESL Endorsement in the State of Illinois and a general education course as part of the first-year experience.
 We are open to working with individual schools and school districts to provide contract or cohort classes on site.
 In addition, we welcome the possibility of working with schools in other states and countries in order to explore partnerships and/or provide teacher exchanges for the teaching of English and language teacher training.

 The M.A. in TESOL gives students an understanding of the nature of language, culture, instruction, assessment and professionalism, and their interrelationships.
 The M.A. in TESOL prepares you to teach English in the United States or overseas.
 Within the United States, our graduates teach ESL in public and private schools, as well as in city and community colleges and in adult education programs.

 For certified teachers possessing a valid teaching certificate through the State of Illinois, fulfillment of this degree includes the courses that would help them to complete the requirements necessary to teach ESL in K through 12.
 As an alternative, students can elect to complete only the sequence of courses leading for the State of Illinois endorsement to teach ESL.
 (To see Illinois ESL endorsement requirements visit the Illinois State Board of Education at isbe.net)

 The program is designed for full or part-time students, and all master's level courses offered in the fall and spring semesters are held in the evenings and on Saturdays.